-- 18 EFRAG agrees with the IASB's analysis that it would not be appropriate to characterise all changes resulting from agenda decisions as corrections of errors or as voluntary changes in accounting policies as this characterisation would depend on facts and circumstances. - In some circumstances, the explanatory information that is published in an agenda decision can provide new 'reliable and more relevant' information that was not available previously and could not reasonably have been expected to be obtained by an entity.
-In other situations, the accounting policy previously applied could simply have resulted from the entity failing to apply an IFRS Standard when the
+- 18 EFRAG agrees with the IASB's analysis that it would not be appropriate to characterise all changes resulting from agenda decisions as corrections of errors or as voluntary changes in accounting policies as this characterisation would depend on facts and circumstances. - In some circumstances, the explanatory information that is published in an agenda decision can provide new 'reliable' and 'more relevant' information that was not

-1 EFRAG's comment letter on tentative agenda decision on IAS 39 Financial Instruments: Recognition and Measurement -Negative interest rates.
+2 EFRAG's comment letter on tentative agenda decision on IAS 39 Financial Instruments: Recognition and Measurement -Negative interest rates.